lukateg/strength-age/README.md

 PLAN:
--- add permisions so user can access only its own content (change param userId to createdBy) -- add share button for test result and implement share link logic -- add modals on all needed actions
 -- add next progress
+-- add modals on all needed actions

 -- add additional info prompt when generating the test -- add test preview page that would be oppened when test is generated or before retrying test that has basic info and a start (positive) button
 -- handle case when LLM is not working
+-- fix bugs

+-- add payments
--- add settings page
+-- add free tier permission system and share logic
 -- Add analytics
--- add payments
--- add free tier permission system
--- pocisti bagove

 -- SEO check
 -- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates